yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Tasks to complete

--   Create a release definition
+-   Create a release definition.

-    -   Link the build artifacts to the release
+    -   Link the build artifacts to the release.

-    -   Sequential automated flow to three environments: dev, test, and production
+    -   Sequential automated flow to three environments: dev, test, and production.

-    -   Deploy to staging slot and then switch the slots after a successful deployment
+    -   Deploy to staging slot and then switch the slots after a successful deployment.

--   Add test and production environments to release definition
+-   Add test and production environments to release definition.

-    -   Deploy to staging slot and then switch the slots after a successful deployment
+    -   Deploy to staging slot and then switch the slots after a successful deployment.

 Exit criteria